 - Graphic Communication Design – Logo Design and Branding, Illustration, Storyboarding for Animation and Film

-Part 1 – Research Methodology, Materials and Skills
+Part One – Research Methodology, Materials and Skills

-Part 1 begins with an introduction to fundamental drawing and painting skills, essential for every specialist portfolio.
-This is the perfect refresher and start up for both the beginner and the more experienced.
+The Foundation Course Part One begins with an introduction to fundamental drawing and painting skills, essential for every specialist portflio.
+This is the perfect refresher and start-up for both the beginner and the more experienced.